Weight: 2

 /boot

 On UEFI systems, there is a /boot/efi mount point called EFI (Extensible Firmware Interface) system partition or ESP.
-This contains the bootloader and kernel and should be accessible by the UEFI firmware during the boot.
+This contains the bootloader and kernel and should be accessible by the UEFI firmware during boot.

 Case one: Desktop computer